The Google enables tools and to call Google/Google Workspace APIs on behalf of a .

 Use client.auth.start()

-to get a user token for Google APIs:
+to get a token for Google APIs:

 from arcadepy import Arcade